kienndo/Software-Engineering-for-Automation/README.md

 First, create a new folder to house your virtual environment.

-Open your favourite code editor, and create a virtual environment.
+Open your favourite code editor, and create a virtual environment (MacOS).
 Start it up:

 ```bash
 python3 -m venv venv